jennguyen1/nhuyhoa/_posts/2015-07-25-Regular-Expressions.md

 {n, m}  | matches previous character n to m times
 *       | matches previous character 0 or more times
 +       | matches previous character 1 or more times
+?       | matches previous character 0 or 1 times

 **(...)**